 Note:DataTable is an in-memory representation of structured data—such as that read from a database.

 This program uses a DataTable type instance.
-It defines two routines: Main, and GetTable, which returns a new DataTable.
+It defines two routines.
+The first is Main.
+The second is GetTable—this returns a new DataTable.
 When the GetTable function is invoked, it creates a new DataTable and adds four columns to it.

 Columns are named with a string argument and a Type argument.
-They are of type Integer, String, String, and DateTime.
+They have different types.
 In a DataTable, each column allows a specific type of data.
 The GetTable method adds five rows to the DataTable.